It is Feasible to Directly Measure Black Hole Masses in the First Galaxies: Quantifying this effect

-To quantify this effect, we predict the rotation curves of typical Milky-Way sized haloes at $z \sim 6$, separating the dark matter, stellar disc, and black hole components.
-For the dark matter, we assume a Navarro-Frenk-White \citep{nfw, momaowhite} profile with the mass $M_{\rm halo}(r)$ within radius $r$ given by Eq.
-(19) of \citet{momaowhite}.
+To quantify this effect, we predict the rotation curves of typical Milky-Way sized haloes at $z \sim 6$, separating the dark matter, stellar disc, and black hole components. { {For the dark matter, we assume a Navarro-Frenk-White \citep{nfw} profile with the mass $M_{\rm halo}(r)$ within radius $r$ given by \citep{momaowhite}:

+where $\rho_{\rm crit}$ is the critical density, and $c = r_{200}/r_s$ is the concentration parameter of the halo, expressed in terms of the limiting radius $r_{200}$ of the virialized halo and its scale radius $r_s$.
+The term $x$ denotes the radial distance expressed in terms of the limiting radius: $x = r/r_{200}$.
+The $\delta_0$ is the characteristic overdensity defined as:

 The halo concentration is assumed to be $c = 3.5$ at $z = 6$, consistent with the findings of the recent physically motivated models \citep{diemer2018}.
-For the stellar component, we use an exponential disc profile as defined in Eq.
-(5) of \citet{momaowhite}, assuming that the stellar mass resides primarily in the disc ($m_d = M_*/M_{\rm halo}$, with $M_*$ being the average stellar mass $M_{*}$ in the halo from \citet{behroozi2019} with a non-evolving specific angular momentum parameter ($j_d/m_d \approx 1$) and spin parameter ($\lambda = 0.03$).
-The disc masses within a distance $r$ from the centre of the galaxy, $M_d(r)$, are computed from Eq.
-(26) of \citet{momaowhite}).
-The black hole is assumed to be a central point source with mass $M_{\rm BH}$ given by \citet{wyithe2002}.
+For the stellar component, we use an exponential disc profile, with the disc masses within a distance $r$ from the centre of the galaxy, $M_d(r)$ given by \citep{momaowhite}: